Best methods for attracting and retaining talented employees

 Write stellar job descriptions

-So if you want candidates to actually read your descriptions, you need to give them some pizazz.
+So if you want candidates to read your descriptions, give them some pizazz.

-Accordingly, you should highlight both the salary and benefits you’ll provide for the position in the job description.
-Of course, you should also mention requirements & responsibilities, but stay consistent with your brand’s tone when doing so.
+Accordingly, you should highlight the salary and benefits you’ll provide for the position in the job description.
+Of course, you should also mention requirements and responsibilities, Stay consistent with your brand’s tone when doing so.

 In addition, strive to make your job descriptions as readable as possible.

-Write short sentences, keep paragraphs brief, and make use of bullet points and numbered lists to make your job postings effortless to read.
+Write short sentences, keep paragraphs brief, and use bullet points and numbered lists to make your job postings effortless to read.

 Pro tip: Don’t forget to include a clear CTA (call-to-action) at the end of your job posting that lets your applicants know what they need to do next.
 A simple ‘don’t wait to apply now’ with a hyperlink to the job posting is all it takes, but it’s a crucial step not to forget.
 Without a CTA, your applicants may not know what to do next, or they might lose interest.